 The Study Cycle

 Do you have trouble building study time into your schedule?
 Do you find yourself waiting until the last minute to study for exams?
-The Study Cycle, adapted from Frank Christ’s PLRS system by Saundra McGuire in her book Teach Students How to Learn, is a guide to help you build effective studying into your everyday life.
+The Study Cycle, adapted from Frank Christ’s PLRS system by the LSU Center for Academic Success and discussed by Saundra McGuire in her book Teach Yourself How to Learn, is a guide to help you build effective studying into your everyday life.
 On the surface, each step may seem obvious, but all too often students take shortcuts and miss important opportunities to benefit from the interplay of each step of the cycle.
 In the Study Cycle, each step builds on the previous one and distributes your learning throughout the semester, which is much more effective than waiting until the day before the test to study.

 Step 1: Preview